pranavkapur007/Spring-Boot-Spring-Security-with-JPA-authentication-and-Postgres/README.md

 # Spring-Boot-Spring-Security-with-JPA-authentication-and-Postgres
-Here, I have demostrated the way to perform JPA authentication with postgres.
+Here, I have demostrated the way to perform JPA authentication with postgres (For Beginners).

 // Password Encoding scheme